egdelgadillo/ts-object-validator/README.md

 The object validator is used to verify an object by creating a model of the object containing the required property types and using those two to call it.

+## Use Cases

+This is very useful when needing to validate objects coming from the APIs, making the validation easier and the validation code shorter and clearer.

+## What I Learned

+Making this project I strengthened my typescript **Interfaces** skills.
+The goal I set while seting up this project was to avoid the use of the **any** type as much as possible, except in the places where it was really needed.

 ## Usage

 An example of an object and the model is provided in the `index.ts` file.
 To run the project you can run it directly using **ts-node**: